dwhiffing/fury/content/nato/uk/navy/sub/body.md

 Swiftsure classes and due to an updated threat assessment, has maintained five older boats of the Churchill and Valiant class beyond their forecasted retirement.
-Each of the older boats required a dry dock period of over a year and it is estimated that this will add a decade to their service life, the last of them is still in dry-dock.
-Of the 18 boats, the RN keeps 12 of them at sea for 4-6 week patrols.
+Each of the older boats required a dry dock period of over a year and it’s estimated that this will add a decade to their service life, the last of them is still in dry-dock.
+Of the 18 boats, the RN keeps 12 at sea for 4-6 week patrols.
 Two are usually in the South Atlantic, two in the Mediterranean, two split between the Indian Ocean or Pacific, and six in the North Atlantic.
 All RN submarines have strengthened fins and retractable hydroplanes allowing them to surface through arctic ice.

 Britain’s Fleet Submarines of the ‘80s and early ‘90s were plagued by the extremely unreliable Tigerfish torpedo.
 Early examples of this